codaintelligenceUS/actions/jiraIssue/README.md

 This action expects an `action_to_take` parameter that can take the following options:

+- `checkForTesterApproval` - Checks if the passed PR has at least one approval from a tester.
+If not, it fails.
 - `markAsInProgressOrInReview` - Updates the passed issue's state to `In Progress` or `In Review`, depending if it has an open PR associated to it or not.
 This is intended to be run on every push of a feature branch.
 - `markAsInTesting` - Updates the passed issue's state to `In Testing` if a tester has been added to review
 - `markAsTestingRejected` - Updates the passed issue's state to `Testing Rejected`